Colorado Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Optional Add-On Coverages in Colorado

-In Colorado, optional add-on coverages include uninsured/underinsured motorists, collisions, comprehensive coverage, medical payments and roadside assistance.
-These options enhance protection beyond state minimum coverage, covering expenses from accidents with uninsured drivers, vehicle repairs, medical bills and towing services.
-Understanding how much car insurance you need can help tailor coverage to your lifestyle.
+In Colorado, optional add-ons include uninsured/underinsured motorists, collisions, comprehensive coverage, medical payments and roadside assistance.
+These options provide extra protection beyond minimum coverage, covering costs from accidents with uninsured drivers, vehicle repairs, medical bills and towing services.
+Understanding how much car insurance you need can help you choose the right coverage.

 Add-On Coverage